JOIN US IN AN INTERVIEW WITH ANCA TIGAN FROM VIENNA, AUSTRIA!

 You see, there is something for every taste in Vienna, from classical concerts at the State Opera to musicals at the Ronacher or jazz concerts in Porgy and Bess.
 Cinephiles should definitely come around this time as the Film Museum starts screening again after the summer break and the Vienna International Film Festival (Viennale) takes place at the end of October.

 The new wine (Heurige) brings good cheer in the taverns, while plum, pumpkin, and chestnut specialties in restaurants and pastry shops will conquer every foodie out there.
-Here’s our list of suggestions for a perfect autumn day in Vienna.

 On 11.11 at 11.11 o’clock the Ball Season officially opens with waltzing in the city’s main square (St Stephen Square) and by the middle of November, every Viennese has already had his/her traditional St Martin’s goose dinner.
 Christmas Markets open all over the city, mulled wine and punch keep the spirits happy, and shopping opportunities arise everywhere.